aasadsan/amazon-qldb-driver-nodejs/dev/CODE-STYLE.md

 ### Client

-Any exceptions thrown by the client should be unchecked exceptions.
-When possible, the client should not wrap exceptions from the Amazon SDK, and they should bubble up as-is to the user.
+The client should not wrap exceptions from the Amazon SDK, and they should bubble up as-is to the user.